dida-masse/public-stuff/dida-apt-250513/index.md

 ### contd The Marker Game

-When all colleagues had placed their markers, we went through everything in turn and each person got to explain their thoughts
+When all colleagues had placed their markers, we went through everything and each person got to explain "why" and "how" and their thoughts.

+Each team also tranfered their hours to Excel.

 ![bg left w:500 h:400](img/team-works.webp)